 While chiropractors aren’t sleep doctors, one-third of patients find that chiropractic care has assisted them in decreasing discomfort within their bodies resulting in an easier time falling asleep.

 A good night’s rest is very important to your overall health.
-Here at Cool Springs Family Chiropractic are here to help.
+At Cool Springs Chiropractic, we are here to help.
 Through chiropractic care, we can help alleviate insomnia.
-Contact us today so we can make adjustments.
+Contact us today so we can get your life back on track.